runtimeverification/iele-semantics/iele-syntax.md

 ### Functions

 Function definitions consist of a function signature (function name and names of formal arguments) and a function body (a list of blocks containing the code of the function).
 Functions can be defined as `public` meaning that they can be called from a contract deployed with another account.
-Non-`public` functions can only be called locally withiin the contract.
+Non-`public` functions can only be called locally within the contract.

 ```{.k .uiuck .rvk}
   syntax FunctionSignature ::= GlobalName "(" FunctionParameters ")"